antonialoytorrens/cdoc/README.md

 //! @struct buffer
 //!
 A buffer for holding some data.
 //!
-This is just an example so don't read into it too much. struct buffer
+This is just an example so don't think about it too hard. struct buffer
 {
     //! @member data